top of page

 The structure of the course moves through a cycle of conflict, starting with theories pertaining to the onset of extralegal violence, moving to explicate its various forms, and outlining the challenges of measurement and empirical analysis on the topic.
 The course then shifts to focus on the consequences of extralegal violence, while also considering it as a form of political resistance.

-See students' multi-media projects that show the legacies of racial violence in Georgia.
+See students' multi-media projects exploring legacies of racial violence in Georgia.

 Introduction to American Politics